Water features in your garden

 Can you take any reference for this from the immediate surroundings?
 Metal, slate, stone or simply just water.

 Unfortunately this is usually more that you think – water is not maintenance-free and often not even low maintenance, but an automated top-up that regulates the water level over the pump is a useful item, and means that manual topping up of water levels isn’t required quite so often.
 A small recirculating feature could need topping up every day in summer.
 You need to be mindful though, of council imposed water hose use bans and do this manually with watering cans.

-You’d also want to note the following especially if you’re planning to introduce plants and/or fish into the equation.
+You’d also want to note the following especially if you’re planning to introduce aquatic plants and/or fish into the equation.
 ‘Green Water’ occurs when there is an imbalance of oxygenated plants and fish.
-You can have a beautiful looking pond, therefore, by having a good balance of plants and fish which comes with experience or seeking professional advice from pond specialists!
+You can have a beautiful looking pond, therefore, by having a good balance of aquatic plants and fish which comes with experience or seeking professional advice from pond specialists!

 White water Lotus

-There are many different types of water plants, and each one adds to the overall ecology and balance of the pond.
+There are many different types of aquatic plants, and each one adds to the overall ecology and balance of the pond.
 Waterlilies and some small decoratives have surface floating leaves giving the pond important and much needed cover.